ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  SPF, [@!RFC7208], which can validate the uses of both the domain found in an SMTP [@!RFC5321] HELO/EHLO command (the HELO identity) and the domain found in an SMTP MAIL command (the MAIL FROM identity).
 DMARC relies solely on SPF validation of the MAIL FROM identity.
+Section 2.4 of [@!RFC7208] describes the determination of the MAIL FROM identity for cases in which the SMTP MAIL command has a null path, i.e., the mailbox composed of the local-part "postmaster" and the HELO identity.

 ##  Identifier Alignment Explained {#identifier-alignment-explained}